 Must-See Spots in Queensland

-Queensland is packed with incredible destinations, but Roscoe shares a few of his favourites from the trip:
+Queensland is packed with incredible destinations, here are just a few of my favourite places from our travels:

-• The Waterfall Highway, Atherton Tablelands: Zillie Falls topped their list of scenic waterfalls.
+• The Waterfall Highway, Atherton Tablelands: Zillie Falls tops my list of scenic waterfalls.

 • Palm Cove & Ellis Beach: These palm-lined beaches near Cairns are picture-perfect for a relaxing day by the water.

-• Magnetic Island: The Forts Walk at sunset offered stunning views.
+• Magnetic Island: The Forts Walk at sunset offers stunning views.

 • Noosa Spit: Ideal for a sunset BBQ by the beach.